Introduction

 Debugging Paths

-Debugging calculated paths for an entity requires you to add a DebugPath component to the entity or entities of your choosing.
+Debugging paths for an entity requires you to add a DebugPath component to the entity or entities of your choosing.
 This component allows you to selectively debug specific paths.

 Drawing the path gizmos also requires the NorthstarDebugPlugin to add the gizmo drawing system.